mendix/docs/content/refguide/web-modeler/overview-wm.md

 The drop-down menu on the **Edit App** button is only available for **Free Apps**.

 Some apps are not suitable for the Web Modeler.
-The following ones are not suitable to run in the Web Modeler:
+The following ones are not suitable to run in the Web Modeler:<br />

-* Apps below **Mendix 7.5** version
+* Apps below **Mendix 7.5** version<br />
 * Apps that are not based on the Atlas UI framework

 {{% /alert %}}